 The idea of these two theorems originates from \cite{LM2016coveringspaces}.
 However, what they compared were the Floer homologies of a manifold and its covering space, while we are comparing the usual Floer homology and its real counterpart associated to the same manifold.
 Our proof is more involved since we need to deal with the difference between $S^1$ and $\Z_2$ equivariant theories.

 \begin{remark} The implication for $L$-space has its real Heegaard Floer analogue conjectured in \cite{guth2025realheegaardfloerhomology} and proved in \cite{hendricks2025noterealheegaardfloer}.
-Hendricks's approach is roughly a localization spectral sequence from $\widehat{\mathit{HF}}$ to $\widehat{\mathit{HFR}}$, and the proof of Theorem \ref{thm:inequality in reduced version} also needs some discussion on spectral sequences, so it would be interesting to compare these.
+Hendricks's approach is roughly a localization spectral sequence from $\widehat{\mathit{HF}}$ to $\widehat{\mathit{HFR}}$, which is quite different from our approach, so it would be interesting to compare these.
 See Subsection \ref{sub: Smith type inequalities} for details.
 We also make the following conjecture, which is a real analogue of the main result from \cite{HF=HM1} and its sequel papers. \end{remark} \begin{conjecture} For a real rational homology three-sphere, or more generally any real three-manifold, we have the following isomorphisms

-as $\F_2$-vector spaces or modules over a suitable ring. \end{conjecture}
+as graded $\F_2$-vector spaces or modules over a suitable ring. \end{conjecture}